Chaitalykundu/Web-Development/02-CSS/Important-css-functionaliry/important.md

 &nbsp;

-# The following example shows a white text with black shadow:
+# The following example shows a white text with black shadow

 h1 {
 color: white;